-Currently, manual disassembly of battery packs into individual modules typically takes several hours due to complex, "irreversible" designs and manufacturing methods, including welded parts and the use of permanent adhesives that are difficult to remove.
+Currently, manual disassembly of battery packs into individual modules typically takes several hours due to complex, irreversible designs and manufacturing methods, including welded parts and the use of permanent adhesives that are difficult to remove.
 The high voltage of EV batteries (400 V to 800 V) is also a major safety concern, complicating manual disassembly even when performed by highly trained technicians.
-Therefore, robotic disassembly of battery packs may be a promising option to increase safety and throughput and simultaneously reduce the cost of repair, reuse, remanufacture and recycling, thereby enabling scalable solutions capable of handling the projected future growth of spent EV battery volumes.
+Therefore, robotic disassembly of battery packs may be a promising option to increase safety and throughput and simultaneously reduce the cost of repair, reuse, remanufacturing, and recycling, thereby enabling scalable solutions capable of handling the projected future growth of spent EV battery volumes.

 Given the wide variety of battery pack designs and manufacturing methods among EV models and their evolution over time, as well as the potential degradation of battery packs during use (e.g., rusty bolts), robotic disassembly should be able to autonomously select, evaluate, and adapt unmanufacturing processes for each EV battery pack.
 Such autonomous robotic disassembly systems should have the ability to learn from their own experiences, from those of other robots, or from simulations, videos, or other media.
 Strategies may also need to be developed to coordinate the disassembly of battery packs cooperatively between robots and humans.
-This vision could be demonstrated by leveraging recent advances in artificial intelligence and machine learning, for example.
-Finally, inspection of the battery pack to determine geometric parameters, aging conditions, and potential defects that might compromise safety may be necessary prior to attempting robotic disassembly.
-The design and manufacture of battery packs may need to be modified to enable the practical implementation of these strategies to achieve safe, rapid, and cost-effective battery pack disassembly.
+This vision could be achieved by leveraging recent advances in artificial intelligence and machine learning, for example.
+Finally, inspection of the battery pack to determine geometric parameters, aging conditions, and potential defects that could compromise safety may be necessary prior to attempting robotic disassembly.
+The design and manufacture of battery packs may need to be modified to enable the practical implementation of these approaches.